The code, the pledge, and consequences of violations

 Third Offense (and all subsequent offenses):

-- The administrator will notify immediately the student’s parents and suspend the student from school for one day.
+- The administrator will immediately notify the student’s parents and suspend the student from school for one day.
 Progressive discipline may be assigned as well.

 - Conference including the student’s administrator, the teacher, the counselor, the parent, and the student.
 Consequences for any additional violations of the Honor Code will be discussed at that time.